Program: German (BA)

 The chair of the German program has been working with our new professor to revitalize and restructure the curriculum and to offer an even broader range of courses.
 Since enrollments and the number of majors have been increasing, we are able to offer four to five 300- and 400- level courses which count toward the major each semester.
 This will help students graduate in a timely manner.

-We will continue to update our courses and expand our extra-curricular activities, and will respond to the feedback we receive from students, both informally, and in these more formal surveys.
+We will continue to expand and develop extra-curricular activities and respond to the feedback we receive from students, both informally, and in these more formal surveys.